Skip to Content

 Requiring user authentication to initialize the SDK

-Setting userAuthRequiredOnInitialise to true would require granting bluetooth permissions to your wallet application.
-To enable this, you must add the NSBluetoothAlwaysUsageDescription attribute to the application’s info.plist file.
+Setting userAuthRequiredOnInitialise to true would require the user to authenticate when initializing the SDK.
+To enable users to authenticate via Face ID you must add the NSFaceIDUsageDescription attribute to the application’s info.plist file.

 Configure logger behavior